Koopman-informed recurrent neural networks: Introduction

+This choice of architecture and training process alleviates the aforementioned problems such as EVGP, and significantly speeds up the training process.
+It also introduces structure to the different components in an RNN, and opens up the possibility to study RNNs using tools from the Koopman literature.
+The usefulness of the Koopman operator stems from the fact that the evolution of the dynamical systems turns into a linear one, which implies the operator spectrum can be used to model and study the learned system \citep{mezic-2005,mezic-2013,korda2018convergence}.
+In addition, the reframing of the dynamics in higher-dimensional spaces means we can apply tools from linear control theory to non-linear RNNs, such as linear-quadratic regulators (LQR).

+Our idea of randomly sampling the parameters is founded on prior work by \citet{rahimi-2008} and \citet{barron-1993}, where feedforward neural networks are treated as random feature models.
+In this contribution, we extend the random feature sampling algorithm by \citet{bolager-2023} to recurrent architectures.
+This bears a resemblance to reservoir computing \citep{jaeger-2004, lukosevicius-2009}, which has been successfully used to model various dynamical systems, including chaotic ones \citep{pathak-2018, gauthier-2021}.
+Typically, reservoir computers are constructed by drawing parameters from a fixed distribution, which is not informed by a dataset.
+This is one of the properties that distinguish our approach from classical reservoir computing, because our sampling procedure incorporates the training data into the definition of the parameter distribution that is being sampled from \citep{bolager-2023}.
+Our approach could also be seen as a novel type of reservoir architecture with data-dependent parameter distributions and additional linear structure by approximating the Koopman operator.

-\textit{Koopman operator theory.} The Koopman operator is an object associated to every dynamical system.
-It evolves observables of the state of the system in time.
-This evolution is linear, which is the main reason the operator is employed and studied extensively for modeling dynamical systems~\citep{mezic-2005,mezic-2013,korda2018convergence}.
-Many numerical approximation algorithms exist~\citep{schmid-2010,williams-2015,li-2017a,mezic-2020,schmid-2022}.
-The dictionary for the approximation of the Koopman operator has been constructed with neural networks using gradient descent~\citep{li-2017a} and using random features~\citep{salam-2022}.
-Reservoir computing has also been related to Koopman operator approximation by~\citet{bollt-2021a,gulina-2020}.
-To our knowledge, the relation of the Koopman operator to the weight matrices of recurrent neural networks has not been observed before.
-This is what we discuss in this work.
-We also provide a data-dependent probability distribution for the hidden parameters, which is the strongest deviation from the data-agnostic distributions (e.g., normal, uniform) typically used in reservoir computing.
+The ideas we present here may also be relevant for the Koopman operator community, because the approach can be rephrased in terms of a numerical algorithm for Koopman operator approximation.
+Many numerical approximation algorithms of the Koopman operator exist~\citep{schmid-2010,williams-2015,li-2017a,mezic-2020,schmid-2022}, and in particular, the functional space used for the approximation of the Koopman operator has been constructed with neural networks using gradient descent~\citep{li-2017a} and using random features~\citep{salam-2022}.
+Reservoir computing has also been related to Koopman operator approximation by~\citet{bollt-2021a,gulina-2021}.
+To our knowledge, the relation of the Koopman operator to the weight matrices of RNNs has not been discussed before, and is a connection we investigate further in this paper.

+Our paper is organized as follows: in \Cref{sec:math_framework} we introduce the mathematical framework of Koopman-informed RNNs and discuss the application of linear control theory in our setting.
+In \Cref{sec:computational experiments} we discuss numerical experiments to compare our approach with related models, including RNNs trained with stochastic gradient descent and reservoir computing.
+The experiments include approximation of stable, chaotic, and controlled systems, from both synthetic and real data.
+The limitations of our work and prospects for future work are discussed in \Cref{sec:conclusion}.